Ginnie Mae TBAs rally with the bond market

 Since you can have more certainty with Ginnie 1s compared to the 2s, the 1s typically trade at a premium.
 This premium can vary.
 You’ll often see investors switch between 1s and 2s as a relative value trade.
 The Ginnie Mae 1s tend to be more liquid than the 2s and have narrower bid-to-ask spreads.

-Ginnie Mae MBS rally
+Ginnie Mae MBS unchanged

 Implications for mortgage REITs

 Mortgage REITs—like Annaly Capital (NLY), American Capital (AGNC), MFA Financial (MFA), and Capstead Mortgage (CMO)—announced big drops in book value per share.
 Rising rates hurt the value of their mortgage-backed security holdings.
 The REIT sector spent most of 2013 deleveraging to position itself for increases in rates.

 As a general rule, a lack of volatility is good for mortgage REITs and the mortgage REIT ETF (MORT) because they hedge some of their interest rate risk.
 Increasing volatility in interest rates increases the cost of hedging.
 As interest rates rise, the expected maturity of the bond increases because there will be fewer pre-payments.
 On the other hand, if interest rates fall, the maturity shortens due to higher pre-payment risks.

 Mechanically, this means mortgage REITs have to adjust their hedges and buy more protection when prices are high.
 They have to sell more protection when prices are low.
 This “buy-high, sell low” effect is called “negative convexity.”
 It explains why Ginnie Mae MBS yield so much more than Treasuries, which have an identical credit risk—none.